Noun phrase: Tree representations

 The following trees represent a more complex phrase.
 For simplicity, only dependency-based trees are given.

 The first tree is based on the traditional assumption that nouns, rather than determiners, are the heads of phrases.

 The head noun picture has the four dependents the, old, of Fred, and that I found in the drawer.
 The tree shows how the lighter dependents appear as pre-dependents (preceding their head) and the heavier ones as post-dependents (following their head).

-The second tree assumes the DP hypothesis, namely that determiners rather than nouns serve as phrase heads.
+The second tree assumes the DP hypothesis, namely that determiners serve as phrase heads, rather than nouns.

 The determiner the is now depicted as the head of the entire phrase, thus making the phrase a determiner phrase.
-Note that there is still a noun phrase present (old picture of Fred that I found in the drawer) but this phrase is below the determiner.
+There is still a noun phrase present (old picture of Fred that I found in the drawer) but this phrase is below the determiner.